uva-cs3240-f25/team-project-information/docs/sprints.md

 ## Sprint 3 — Auth + Profiles
 **Window:** Sun Oct 5 → Sat Oct 18
-**Focus:** Google Login, basic profiles, minimal dashboard.
+**Focus:** Google Login, basic profiles, minimal dashboard/landing page.
 **Deliverables:**
-- Working auth/profile flow
-- Working Heroku build
+- Working app running on Heroku
+- Must allow for at least two different user types to log in and recognized as being different user types (indicate this somehow appropriate)
+- The user types must have different functionality available (functionality does not have to be fully implemented); Example: regular user can record when they pick up trash, while an admin user can pull up a graph of all users and their activities
-**TA Meeting:** Oct 19–20
+- A user profile page should be available once a user logs in, showing basic information **TA Meeting:** Oct 19–20

 ---